 If you’ve received a lump sum of money – perhaps a Christmas bonus or financial gift – you might be wondering what to do with it.

-Splashing the cash is one option, but putting the money aside for your future self could prove a lot more rewarding in the long run.
+Splashing the cash is one option, but putting the money aside for your future could prove a lot more rewarding in the long run.
 The key question is, where?

 Emergency savings pot